-A local restaurant, Papa Haydens, that is famous for their desserts, serves this amazing dessert.
+A local restaurant, Papa Haydens, that is famous for their desserts, serves this amazing meringue dessert.
 I order it EVERY time I go there despite the dozens of choices on the menu.
 Not wanting to wait until we went to the restaurant to enjoy Boccone Dolce I googled the recipe and found this great version.

-Boccone Dolce is a combination of melt in your mouth meringue, strawberries, whip cream and chocolate – YUM!
+Boccone Dolce is a combination of melt in your mouth meringue, strawberries, whip cream – YUM!
 Don’t let the picture of the dessert or the mention of meringue scare you away.
 It is actually very easy to make!

 The first step is making the meringue layer.
 This meringue is not like the soft meringue that is on lemon meringue pie – this meringue is crisp and dry and melts in your mouth when you bite into it!
 Be sure and use egg whites at room temperature and a clean bowl in order to get your egg whites to whip properly.
 Also make sure none of the egg yolk gets in with the whites.

 You can use any berries that are in season – strawberries, raspberries, blackberries, blueberries (remember I live in berry heaven!) and if no berries are in season you can also use bananas. (except if you are me and you have texture issues and don’t eat bananas!)
 For Mother’s Day I used a combination of strawberries and raspberries.